mikesmullin/nvi/README.md

 de-duplicate information presented in vim statusbars;
   treat Window.status_bar as global log notifications like "read 144B, 23C, 104L in 0.23sec"
   treat View.status_bar as stateful mode and cursor position information

-technically my views/View should probably be called views/Buffer and views/BufferCursor

 i'll improve on vim window management when the terminal resizes, instead of remembering exact widths and collapsing containers on the right